myskillz2000/100DaysOfCodePython/README.md

 # Day2
 Create multiple applications to show a working knowledge of Data types.
 In addition to the working knowledge make useful conversion and calculations tools for use.

+# Day3
+An example of the Single Responsibility Principle in python with classes.
+Save the file to the master directory not the Day3 folder, this is done on purpose.